Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 Can these exercises prevent hip arthritis from getting worse?

-While exercise can’t reverse existing cartilage damage, research shows that regular movement can slow arthritis progression, reduce pain, and maintain function.
-Strengthening the muscles around your hip joint provides better support and reduces stress on damaged cartilage.
+While exercise cannot reverse existing cartilage damage, research shows that regular movement can slow arthritis progression, reduce pain, and maintain joint function for longer.
+Strengthening the muscles around your hip provides better support and distributes forces more evenly across the joint, reducing stress on damaged cartilage.
+Combined with healthy weight management, exercise is the most evidence-supported way to protect your hip over the long term.

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a healthcare professional before starting a new exercise program, especially if you have hip arthritis or other medical conditions.